Eligibility for most financial aid programs is based on your and/or your family's demonstrated financial need and on your registered credit hours.

 To be eligible for federal financial aid programs (Pell, SEOG, Federal Work-Study, Direct Loan, Direct PLUS Loan), you must also:

-- Senior citizens taking courses for audit purposes are not eligible for federal aid.
+• Senior citizens taking courses as audit are not eligible for federal aid.

 » top

-- All students should complete the Free Application for Federal Student Aid (FAFSA) online.
-Lakeland's federal school code is 006804.
+• You are strongly encouraged to complete the Free Application for Federal Student Aid (FAFSA) online.

-- Students are also encouraged to complete the Lakeland Foundation Scholarship application, which can be found on myLakeland in the "Scholarship Center," located under "myRECORDS."
-For additional information regarding these scholarships, review the Scholarship Center Application Process Brochure (PDF).
+• You are also encouraged to complete the Lakeland Foundation Scholarship application, which can be found on myLakeland in the "Scholarship Center," located under "myRECORDS."

 » top